 Spellings: Spellings are handed out on Monday and include a combination of the Year 5/6 spelling words and key words relating to the current topic being studied in class.
 The children will also be challenged on words containing key prefixes and suffixes as set out in the Year 6 curriculum.
 Children should be practising their spellings daily and will be tested on their spellings each Friday.

 Time Tables: Children in Year 6 are expected to know their times tables up to 12x12 and it is imperative that they have a confident understanding of their times tables before they take their SATs exams.
 Once confident, the children then progress onto using their knowledge of times tables in a variety of different ways; for example using multiplication facts to find the corresponding division fact.
 The children are given a times table to focus on each Monday and will be tested each Friday.

-PE: Year 6 has PE on a Thursday afternoon and correct kit should be worn for each lesson.
+PE: Year 6 has PE on a Thursday morning and correct kit should be worn for each lesson.
 This includes the TSM PE top (in the appropriate house colour), shorts (of suitable length) and suitable foot wear (trainers or plimsolls).
 If a child fails to have their PE kit on three separate occasions within a term then a letter will be sent home to parents.

 Thank you for taking the time to read this.
 If you have any questions, or wish to arrange a meeting to raise any concerns, do not hesitate to contact me; this may be done by either calling the office and leaving me a message or sending a letter in with your child.
 I will endeavour to respond as soon as possible.